- Benefits & Features

-First-year EMBA students are divided into clusters of students who take every core course together.
-Clusters are further broken down into learning teams of about five to six students with diverse professional backgrounds, a structure that fosters cross-disciplinary collaboration from the start of the program.
+The EMBA structure: First-year EMBA students are divided into clusters, made up of 30 to 70 students who take every core course together.
+Clusters are further broken into learning teams of five or six students with diverse professional backgrounds.
+From the start, this structure fosters an environment of cross-disciplinary collaboration.

-The main objective of the course is to develop insight into the process by which firms can create value for their shareholders by formulating strategies in which finance is a crucial competitive weapon.
+Examine how firms can create value for shareholders by formulating strategies that use finance as a crucial competitive weapon.
 Topics include discounted cash flow models, risk and return, capital asset pricing model, capital market efficiency, capital structure and the cost of capital, dividend policy, and leasing.

-Designed to develop an understanding of accounting principles for users of accounting information.
-The course looks at how users of financial information interpret accounting reports when making business decisions.
-The emphasis is on profitability concepts and performance evaluation.
-Coverage is not restricted to the existing U.S. model but includes a broad discussion of measurement issues and alternative country practices.
+Develop an understanding of accounting principles, from a user’s perspective.
+Learn how users of financial information interpret accounting reports when making business decisions.
+Emphasis is on profitability concepts and performance evaluation.
+Discussion includes the existing U.S. model and, more broadly, measurement issues and alternative country practices.

-Introduces students to basic concepts in probability and statistics of relevance to managerial decision making.
+Explore basic concepts in probability and statistics of relevance to managerial decision-making.
 Topics include basic data analysis, random variables and probability distributions, sampling distributions, interval estimation, hypothesis testing and regression.
-Numerous examples are chosen from quality-control applications, finance, marketing and management.
+Numerous examples are chosen from quality-control applications, finance, marketing, and management.

-This course is about the determinants of firm performance.
-It develops an explanation for why some firms perform better than others, and presents the analytical tools required to formulate successful strategies.
-Students will learn to analyze firms' competitive environments and to design a strategy that specifies appropriate long-term goals for a corporation, the businesses in which it will compete, how it will serve customers better than its competitors, and the capabilities that will be required in the service of these objectives.
-Learning is primarily through discussion of cases and articles with supporting short lectures and written assignments.
+Why do some firms perform better than others?
+Examine the determinants of firm performance, and master the analytical tools required to formulate successful strategies.
+Learn how to analyze a firm’s competitive environments, then design a strategy that specifies long-term goals, the businesses with which it will compete, how it will serve customers better than its competitors, and the required capabilities for meeting its objectives.
+Instruction involves cases and articles, short lectures, and written assignments.

 Leadership and Organizational Change

-This course is designed to get students to the next level in their careers.
-The assumption is that their careers have peaked at the point where their technical expertise and IQ can take them; their future success requires getting the ordinary people around them to do extraordinary things.
-Students will take away practical tools for improving their ability in influencing, negotiating and leading changes in their organizations.
-Emphasis is on the practical.
-Many of the principles are demonstrated using classroom experiments.
+How do you get to the next level of your career?
+The assumption is that careers peak at a point where technical expertise and IQ meet.
+Thus, future success requires getting ordinary people to do extraordinary things.
+Learn practical tools for improving your ability to influence, negotiate, and lead changes in organizations.
+With emphasis on the practical, many principles are demonstrated using classroom experiments.
 The final project requires students to apply course concepts to an ongoing challenge in their current work environment.

 Operations Management and Strategy

-This course provides a fundamental understanding of manufacturing and service operations and their role in the organization.
-Surveys a wide range of operations topics, including process flow analysis, supply chain management, capacity planning, facilities location, and total quality management.
-Deals with these topics through a managerial, applications-oriented perspective.
-The course is integrative in nature, emphasizing the fit and relationship of operations with other functions of the firm.
+Gain a fundamental understanding of the role of manufacturing and service operations within organizations.
+The course surveys a wide range of operations topics, including process flow analysis, supply chain management, capacity planning, facilities location, and total quality management.
+We address these topics through a managerial, applications-oriented perspective.
+The course is integrative in nature, emphasizing the fit and relationship of operations with other functions of a firm.

-Our emphasis is on models that are widely used in diverse industries and functional areas, including finance, operations and marketing.
-Applications include advertising planning, revenue management, asset-liability management, environmental policy modeling, portfolio optimization, public health planning and corporate risk management, among others.
-We use spreadsheets and the tools Solver and Crystal Ball to implement, solve and analyze the models that we develop.
+Emphasis is on models widely used in diverse industries and functional areas, including finance, operations, and marketing.
+Applications include advertising planning, revenue management, asset-liability management, environmental policy modeling, portfolio optimization, public health planning, and corporate risk management, among others.

 Global Economic Environment I and II

-These courses explore the fundamentals of national competitiveness, productivity and growth.
-It studies the forces that determine production, consumption, savings and investment.
-It introduces the problem of variable foreign exchange rates and their impact on policy, performance and finance.
-It explores the complex relationships among government policies and private-sector performance in a global setting.
+Explore the fundamentals of national competitiveness, productivity, and growth.
+Study the forces that determine production, consumption, savings, and investment.
+These two courses introduce the problem of variable foreign exchange rates and the impact on policy, performance, and finance.
+We also consider the complex relationships among government policies and private-sector performance in a global setting.

-Note that each core course is taught by several different professors each term; the professors and syllabi linked above are merely samples of what may be offered in a given term.
+Please note: Every term, the core courses are taught by different professors, each of whom is uniquely prepared to teach the assigned courses.
+The professors and syllabi linked above are samples of what may be offered in a given term.